merneo/arch-linux/steps/PRE-02-install-windows.md

 2. **Verify EFI partition exists:**
    - Should see **EFI System Partition** (512 MB, FAT32)
-   - This partition will be shared with Arch Linux
+   - This partition will be shared with Arch Linux.
+For details on EFI system partition, refer to [ArchWiki: EFI system partition](https://wiki.archlinux.org/title/EFI_system_partition).

 ---